SimW37/DedlokSDK/README.md

-**Source2 SDK – Deadlock**
+# Source2 SDK – Deadlock

-An automatically synced mirror of the deadlock branch from neverlosecc/source2sdk.
+An automatically synced mirror of the `deadlock` branch from [neverlosecc/source2sdk](https://github.com/neverlosecc/source2sdk).

-**About**
+## About

-This repository tracks the deadlock branch of the upstream Source2 SDK.
+This repository tracks the `deadlock` branch of the upstream Source2 SDK.
 A GitHub Actions workflow runs daily to check for new commits and force-pushes any updates, keeping this fork in sync without manual intervention.

-**How It Works**
+## How It Works

-A scheduled workflow (sync.yml) runs once per day at midnight UTC.
-It compares the latest commit hash on the upstream deadlock branch against this repository's deadlock branch.
+A scheduled workflow (`sync.yml`) runs once per day at midnight UTC.
+It compares the latest commit hash on the upstream `deadlock` branch against this repository's `deadlock` branch.
 If they differ, it fetches and pushes the new commits.
 If they match, the workflow exits early.

-The sync can also be triggered manually via workflow_dispatch.
+The sync can also be triggered manually via `workflow_dispatch`.

-**Upstream**
+## Upstream

-All SDK content originates from neverlosecc/source2sdk (deadlock branch).
+All SDK content originates from [neverlosecc/source2sdk](https://github.com/neverlosecc/source2sdk) (deadlock branch).